 Based on the Science Cafe model developed in Europe in the 1990s, Science Pubs at Salt hill bring scientists and the public together for informal discussion around topics relevant to your world.
 A Science Pub is not a lecture but is a good conversation.
 Enjoy your refreshments or dinner while engaging with your community and local scientists and experts.

 These public events are open to all and are held at the Salt hill Pub, 2 W. Park St., Lebanon, NH from 5:30-7:30 pm.
-The 2012-13 Science Pub season will begin in September and we will meet the third Thursday of most months through May.
+Science Pubs run during the fall (October and November) and spring (February, March and April, weather permitting).
+Please call ahead to the Salt Hill Pub for any potential weather-related cancellations.
+Science Pubs meet on the third Thursday of the given month.

 Brought to you by Dartmouth College Office of Science and Technology Outreach and Salt hill Pub, Lebanon, with support from NASA.